 Big Structure is built around this common RDF representation.
 Our ability to accurately tag unstructured data (critical since 80% of information resides in text and documents) with matching domain concepts and entities means all content is a first-class citizen in data integration.

-Humans communicate via languages and terms, but differences in station, perspective and circumstance create ambiguity — and, often, error — in what is being understood.
-These semantic differences are true for how we describe our perceptions of the world and how we describe our data.
+Humans communicate via languages and terms, but differences between us create ambiguity — and, often, error — in what is being understood.
+These semantic differences are true for how we describe our perceptions of the world and the things that populate it.

 Structured Dynamics is expert in semantic technologies; that is, the open standards, structures, and logic bases by which these differences can be identified and resolved to common understandings.
 Semantic technologies are an integral part in constructing the scaffolding of Big Structure.